qlaureijs/LinksFromSpeakerNotes/README.md

 # LinksFromSpeakerNotes
- Google App Script that pulls the links found in the notes of google slide dociments
+ Google App Script that pulls the links found in the notes of google slide documents